jdgrogan338/Personal-Lines-Functions/docs/2_increased_limit_factors.md

 The first step is to consider one claim.
 This will behave linearly and will look like the limit factor model:
 <div align="center"><img src="https://latex.codecogs.com/gif.latex?F(L)=F_{0}S(1-e^{-L/S})" /></div>

 Not too mysterious, we've seen this before.
-If we continue to a two claim system.
-Let look at this graphically:
+If we continue to a two claim system, and look at this graphically we get:

 ![Two Claim System](images/two_claim_system.png)